Administrative Guidelines for Academic Department Chairs

 All of the material candidates send is confidential and should not be shared with anyone who does not have a direct role in the search.
 In addition, all search committee conversations are confidential and should not be shared with anyone who does not have a direct role in the search.
 If a search committee member is asked about the search process by a candidate, they should refer that person to the search committee chair who can update candidates about the process.
-All positions are posted on the Gustavus website, so direct any inquiry you may receive about the position to that listing or to the search committee chair.
-The search committee chair should also discuss confidentiality with the department administrative assistant and any student worker who may be asked to open submissions or file candidate material.
+All positions are posted on the Gustavus Human Resources website, so direct any inquiry you may receive about the position to that listing or to the search committee chair.
+The search committee chair should also discuss confidentiality with the departmental administrative assistant and any student worker who may be asked to handle candidate application materials.

 The Role of the Liberal Arts Search Representative

 The Liberal Arts Search Representative (LASR) is a voting member of the search committee and one who must participate in all committee deliberations and all aspects of the on-campus candidate visits.
 Liberal Arts Search Representative selections should not be made on the basis of that person’s knowledge of a discipline.
 Therefore, it is the responsibility of the search committee to answer questions a LASR may have about research and teaching in the discipline.
 Just as tenure and promotion processes require us to be able to communicate clearly about our field to well-educated, non-experts, the search process is also a time to share our discipline with our colleagues.